aldrin-labs/ramm-sui/README.md

 This will delete the new asset capability associated with this RAMM whose ID is `NEW_ASSET_CAP_ID`, so no more assets can be added to that RAMM.

-Consider the RAMM's asset count before initializing it.
+Carefully consider the RAMM's desired asset count before initializing it.

 #### Depositing liquidity in the RAMM